michal-lejwoda/true-effects/README.md

 ## Application technology description

-Backend of application is written in django framework.
-Application contain Login and Registration for user and requires the user to be logged in to use the application.
-Frontend of aplication is written in react, for easier management of application status was used redux.
-Forms are validated via Formik library and validated by yup to prevent errors.
-Application utilizes Docker containers for seamless deployment and execution.
-Staticfiles are served via nginx.
-The application is hosted on my vps server and with each approved PR it is built and reloaded automatically thanks to github actions.
+The backend of this application is written in django framework.
+The application contains Login and Registration for user and requires the user to be logged in to use the application.
+Frontend of aplication is written in react, for easier management of the application status, redux was used.
+Forms are validated via Formik library and every input is validated by yup to prevent errors.
+Application utilizes Docker containers for seamless deployment and execution, while staticfiles are served via nginx.
+The application is hosted on my vps server and with each approved PR it is built and reloaded automatically, thanks to github actions.

 ## Application allows to: